 Risks/Opportunities: The climate is changing at an increasingly rapid pace.
 Climate change will impact the built environment, and standards based on the assumption of a stable climate system will expose many federal and non-federal investments to significant, but avoidable, risk.
-By considering future conditions, the Department, via NOAA and NIST, will provide national leadership to inform federal and non-federal investments in resilience.
+By considering future conditions, the Department, via NOAA and NIST, will provide national leadership to inform federal and non-federal investments and contribute minimally to climate change.